Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pirate-drawingbeard/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Pirate Drawingbeard"
-headerTitle: "Unravel cryptic drawings to find the secret treasures"
 blurb: "1-6 pirates try to discover the secret (drawn) hints of the other players, to find the treasure before the others"
-blurbShort: "Discover the treasure by figuring out what secret visual clues the other players are holding!"
+# blurb: "Discover the treasure by figuring out what secret visual clues the other players are holding!"

-color: "blue"

 date: 2022-07-20

 difficulty: "simple"
 genres: ["puzzle"]
-categories: ["boardgame", "hybrid-game", "tile-game", "spin-off", "one-paper-game"]
+categories: ["board-game", "hybrid-game", "tile-game", "spin-off", "one-paper-game"]
 tags: ["deduction", "turn-based", "logic"]
 themes: ["pirate"]